Attention:

 Why your teachers should take a TB test

 Although TB tests for teachers and school staff seeking employment in Texas are not required by law, anyone with signs or symptoms of TB should be considered for medical evaluation.
+According to the CDC, tuberculosis has seen a slight rise over the recent years.
+In our post-pandemic world, public health is at the forefront of consciousness.
+Making TB tests and chest x-rays as part of your hiring policy will be a great benefit to your students and staff alike.

 What are the signs and symptoms of Tuberculosis?

 Symptoms of tuberculosis (TB) depend on which part of the body the bacteria is growing.
-However, TB bacteria typically grow in the lungs, which is known as pulmonary TB
+However, TB bacteria typically grow in the lungs, which is known as pulmonary TB.
+TB disease in the lungs may cause symptoms such as:

 • a bad cough that lasts 3 weeks or longer